vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 range, suggesting a slight fever.

 I went back to bed around 8:10 AM.
-I sort-of-got-up again around 11:45 PM, but stayed in bed for an hour continuing to relax.
+I sort-of-got-up again around 11:45 AM, but stayed in bed for an hour continuing to relax.
 At around 12:50 PM, I took my temperature readings again, getting stuff in the range of 98.1 to 98.5.
 Then I got out of bed.